mwaterfall/MWFeedParser/README.markdown

 Outstanding tasks
 ===============

-* Further parsing optimisation
-* Parsing of more feed data and elements if required
 * Create optimised single-pass NSString method that encapsulates `stringByStrippingTags`, `stringByRemovingNewLinesAndWhitespace` and `stringByDecodingXMLEntities` as they sit together perfectly in that order and are commonly used together.
-* Make thread-safe
+* Parsing of more feed data and elements if required.
+* Provide functionality to list available feeds when given the URL to a webpage with one or more web feeds associated with it.
-* Open to suggestions...!
+* Open to suggestions!

 License